 The dipping and baking

-- Just before the 30 minutes are up, put on safety gear (gloves and glasses) and add 1 liter (about 4¼ cups) of water to a non reactive bowl and add 30g of food grade lye.
+- Before the 30 minutes are up, put on safety gear (gloves and glasses), add 1 liter (about 4¼ cups) of water to a non-reactive bowl, and add 30g of foodgrade lye.

 - Mix it with a wooden spoon until all the lye granules have been dissolved.